peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The bit position of the lowest bit set in the number, starting at 0.
+* The bit position of the lowest bit set in the number's absolute value, starting at 0.
 Returns -1 if this value is 0.

 ### GetLowBitAsInt64
     public long GetLowBitAsInt64()